kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/cache.md

 ### Argument ordering { #argument-ordering }

-If the method accepts arguments that should be excluded from the composite key, or the argument order does not match the order of the composite-key constructor arguments, use the `parameters` attribute and specify which method arguments to use and in what order.
+If the method accepts arguments that should be excluded from the composite key, or the argument order does not match the order of the composite-key constructor arguments, use the `args` attribute and specify which method arguments to use and in what order.

-`parameters` defines the full set of method arguments used to build the key.
-Each name must match a method argument name, and the order must match the key type: for a single argument, the `Cache<K, V>` key type; for a composite key, the constructor argument order of the `record` or `data class`.
+`args` defines the full set of method arguments used to build the key.
+Each name must match a method argument name, and the order should match the key type: for a single argument, the `Cache<K, V>` key type; for a composite key, the constructor argument order of the `record` or `data class`.
-If a name is missing, a type does not match, or the order does not fit the key, application generation fails.
+If a name does not match any method argument, application generation fails.

 ===! ":fontawesome-brands-java: `Java`"